suxuekun/libpyiotcloud/README.md

 ### Architecture

-This IoT platform is a server-based IoT cloud platform that leverages Flask, GUnicorn, Nginx, RabbitMQ and MongoDB.
+This IoT platform is a server-based IoT cloud platform that leverages Flask, GUnicorn, Nginx, RabbitMQ, MongoDB and Amazon Cognito.
 It can be deployed in local PC or in the cloud - AWS EC2, Linode, Heroku, Rackspace, DigitalOcean or etc.

 - Nginx web server - https://www.nginx.com/